Ding-Dang-Yang/2023-Ephys-Challenge/README.md

 This model was developed and executed entirely on Colab.

+> Google Colab's operating system is the Ubuntu distribution of Linux

 ## Author

 National Chengchi University, Graduate Institute of Economics, First-year Master's student, Ding-Dang Yang.